Songwriting Sessions: How to Prepare for a Co-Writing Session [15 Tips]

-Remind yourself that there is a clear distinction between solo writing and co-writing: the expectation should not be to come out with a song that matches you perfectly, but to produce something that is a product of various inspirations with a core concept still running through it.
+Remind yourself that there is a clear distinction between solo writing and co-writing.
+The expectation should not be to come out with a song that matches you perfectly but to produce something that is a strong collaborative effort.

-If your co-writer isn’t a fan of a snippet of lyric you created that you think is brilliant, don’t force it.
-If all parties don’t agree, you should let it go.
+If your co-writer isn’t a fan of a lyric you created that you think is brilliant, don’t force it.
+If all parties don’t agree, you should be able to let it go.
 Make sure you listen actively to your fellow co-writers and give everyone the opportunity to pitch ideas.
 Be respectful, have an open mind and do your best to create a relaxed environment!

 For most artists, the act of songwriting is very personal so it can be daunting to suddenly have to share this intimate process with one or more people.
 Be very prepared to be open, honest and sensitive to the ideas and experiences of the people who are around you.

 It is likely that some very personal experiences will be shared in the songwriting room when writing lyrics.
-This is why trust in each other is so important because why should another writer want to work with you if you’re going to share their intimate experiences with the others.
+This is why trust in each other is so important.
+Why should another writer want to work with you if you’re going to share their intimate experiences with other people who aren’t involved?
 Even though this experience might be broadcast to the world through the song, respect what you discuss with each other and keep it to yourselves.

 Sometimes things just don’t work out.
-You or the person you’re writing with may be going through writer’s block, having a bad day or not ready emotionally to be that vulnerable in front of others.
+You or the person you’re writing with could be going through writer’s block.
+Someone could be having a bad day or not ready to be that emotionally vulnerable in front of others.
 It is important you are aware if things aren’t working out so you can make changes to improve the situation.

 Don’t expect the first session to result in a hit song.
-That doesn’t mean that you shouldn’t come with an optimistic attitude, but rather that you should manage your expectations and relieve the group from the expectation that you need to hit a home-run the first time around.
+That doesn’t mean that you shouldn’t come with an optimistic attitude, but rather that you should manage your expectations.
+Let go of expectations that you need to hit a home-run the first time around.
 This pressure will only stifle the creative process.
-If one session isn‘t successful, don’t beat yourself up about it – just set yourselves realistic goals for the next one.
+If one session isn‘t successful, don’t beat yourself up about it and simply set yourselves realistic goals for the next one.

 The most important thing to do is enjoy the experience and make sure those around you are enjoying themselves too.
 People are much more creative and productive when they are relaxed and happy.
-A good atmosphere will help everyone quickly learn more about each other and make it a positive experience, regardless of the quality of the music you make.
+A good atmosphere will help everyone quickly learn more about each other.
+This will make it a positive experience and you’ll want to do it again, regardless of the quality of the music you make.

 If you’re just starting out, it is much more important to focus on improving your abilities and working with others than searching for quick successes.
-The more time you commit to learning more from other songwriters and implementing that through your own experience, the more likely success will find its way to you.
+Commit to learning more from other songwriters and implementing that knowledge through your own experience.

-As with any creative session, the word “no” is an immediate idea-killer.
+As with any creative session, the word “no” can be an immediate idea-killer.
 Not only will it make the person who brought the idea forward feel deflated or defensive, but it will also remove any chance of the idea flourishing into something great.

-It is very rare for an initial idea to come fully formed, and you never know, putting it into practice may have completely unpredicted results.
+It is very rare for an initial idea to come fully formed.
+You never know, putting even a small idea into practice can have completely unpredictable results.
 It may be far better than you could have imagined, or far worse.
-You won’t know until you try, so make sure give it a proper go first before abandoning it.
+You won’t know until you try so make sure give it a proper go first before abandoning it.
 Even if you end up choosing not to go down this pathway, it may inspire something new.

-Between yourself and the other writers see if you can come up with 3 or 4 different variations for each aspect of the song.
-Apply this to a certain chord in the progression, hooks in the chorus and lengths of sections.
+See if you and the other writers can come up with 3 or 4 different variations for each aspect of the song.
+Apply this to certain chords in the progression, hooks in the chorus and lengths of sections.
 By doing this, you will constantly be challenging yourself to keep an open mind and find new paths to take the song.

 Jake Gosling, who’s collaborated with Ed Sheeran, told the Evening Standard, “Sometimes a conversation may lead to a lyric that determines where the song would go, other times drums and rhythms can help drive the songwriting.
 Feel and emotions are so important to writing and making a great track come through.”

-Especially for those who are new with co-writing, the best way to beat your nerves is knowing that you have prepared ideas to fall back on if new ones fail to come to you on the day.
-Having a good understanding of the people you are working together with will also allow you to find commonalities faster, which will lead to a more harmonic collaboration.
+The best way to beat your nerves is knowing that you have prepared ideas if new ones fail to come to you on the day.
+Have a good understanding of the personalities and the process of the writers involved.
+This will lead to a more harmonic collaboration.